webpack/webpack-cli/packages/webpack-cli/README.md

   --version                Get current version --node-args string[]     NodeJS flags
-  --stats type             It instructs webpack on how to treat the stats --verbose                It tells to webpack to output all the information
+  --stats type             It instructs webpack on how to treat the stats --verbose                It tells webpack to output all the information
 ```

 ## Defaults